TejaJanakiRam/DevOpsArgoCD/README.md

 # Clean Up
 - docker prune/ docker rmi commands help with removing any untagged or older versions of images
 - If we use the automatic syncing option for argoCD, we can opt the 'Prune resources' option to remove any unwanted resources in the cluster.

+## I myself am the contributor 'AttackTitan3012' along with 'TejaJanakiRam'.
+Because of some glitch, GitHub is making my push changes with my old account name which is Attacktitan3012.